Visit our other site on the North Shore

 We deliver to your site or home.
 Minimum quantities apply.
 Contact our local office for details.

-We love leaves so you don’t have to.
-We turn the Metro Vancouver region’s wood, brush and yarddebris into natural landscaping products.
+We turn the Metro Vancouver region’s wood, brush and yard debris into natural landscaping products.
 (Residents, put your materials into your green bin for collection by commercial haulers that come to our facility.)

 Looking for food waste disposal?
-From soup to nuts, we love maximizing the value of organic waste.
-Our Energy Garden and Composting facility in Richmond BC turns high-calorie ingredients into clean energy using a process called anaerobic digestion.
+From soup to nuts, we offer superior solutions for unsaleable food products, liquid waste, supermarket waste, agricultural streams, byproduct and ingredient waste.
+Our Energy Garden and Composting facility in Richmond BC turns high-calorie ingredients into clean, local, renewable energy using a process called anaerobic digestion.
 Other materials go straight into composting.

 We blend top quality soil mixes engineered to meet your specifications.
 Minimum quantities sometimes apply – contact us today for more details.